 - you owe less than £300 in rent

-- you are waiting for a housing benefit claim to be calculated or you’re appealing a housing benefit decision
+- you are waiting for a housing benefit or universal credit claim to be calculated or you’re appealing a decision relating to these benefits

 - you’ve agreed to a repayment plan and you’re keeping up with the payments.